KatePaulauskas/Project-one/README.md

                     ```
             .
 CSS was changed accordingly.

-      - Issue 6.
-The first occurrence of ID 'why-choose-us' was here.
+      - __Issue 6:__ The first occurrence of ID 'why-choose-us' was here.
                     ```
                         <div id="why-choose-us">
                     ```
       - Correction: Since in the Issue 5 the
                     ```
                         <ul id="why-choose-us">
                     ```